chawdan/League-Of-Patches/README.md

   - find the stats for the item for games that end before the twenty/thirty/fourty/etc minute mark.
 This would be very helpful in analyzing how strong an item allows the champions to scale! **wink wink**
   - find stats for the item in a specific time frame, plotted as a scatterplot graph as weeks as the x axis. *This would be very beneficial for knowing how much stronger/weaker an item became after a patch!* **WINKS FURIOUSLY**

+## The Masteries
+The masteries page is very similar to the item and the runes' pages.
+The masteries show on average how many ranks someone puts in a specific mastery, and which roles take it the most.
+####Its queries and purpose is very similar to The Items(Refer above)

+## The Runes
+The runes page is very similar to the item and masteries' pages.
+The runes show on average how many ranks someone puts into a specific rune, and which roles take it the most.
+####Its queries and purpose is very similar to The Items(Refer above)

 ## The Bans
 This page, albeit the most simple in the website, has vital information about which champions are priority bans and which are not.
 #### This page is for those who want to: